genesiscastillo/Google-Cloud-Platform-Associate-Cloud-Engineer/Test/test6.md

     * C. Subnetworks and projects
     * D. **Projects and networks**

-65. Suppose you have a web server that is working properly, but you can’t connect to its instance VMover SSH.
+65. Suppose you have a web server that is working properly, but you can’t connect to its instance VM over SSH.
 Which of these troubleshooting methods can you use without disrupting production traffic?(Select 3 answers.)[EVISAR]

     * A. **Create a snapshot of the disk and use it to create a new disk; then attach the new disk to a new instance**
     * B. **Use netcat to try to connect to port 22**